Certified Medical Assistants

 Our Billing Department consists of payment posters, billing specialists, certified coders, accounts receivable specialists and Workers Compensation personnel.
 They have an excellent understanding of different types of medical insurance carriers and their various claims.
 Our Billing Department is available to answer any questions about insurance processing and your billing statement Monday through Friday.

 Radiologic technologists, also known as radiographers, perform diagnostic imaging examinations, such as x rays and bone densities on patients.
-MRI is also available on site.

 Surgery Schedulers are responsible for the scheduling of all elective and emergency surgeries in our practice.
 They act as the liaison between the doctors, patients and staff at participating hospitals as well as other health care practitioners.
 Our Surgery Scheduler will coordinate all pre-operative and ancillary testing needed prior to surgery.
 They communicate information regarding impending surgery to patients and their families, within their scope of knowledge, and will arrange pre-certification and authorization with third party payers as necessary.
 Our Surgery Schedulers will assure that all appropriate clinical and insurance coding information is provided to the hospital per established guidelines.